-- 1. Complete Reinhardt University's online application through the application portal at; https://reinhardt.my.site.com/apply/ TX_SiteLogin?startURL=%2Fapply%2FTargetX_Portal_PB.
-Completed applications are reviewed as soon as - Each applicant will create a user account to complete the application for admission. - 2.
+- 1. Complete Reinhardt University's online application through the application portal at; https://reinhardt.my.site.com/apply/ - account to complete the application for admission. - 2.
 Submit all official final transcripts from each previously attended post-secondary institution. - Official transcripts may be sent to the Office of Admissions electronically through a professional, approved transcript service used by the institution sending the transcript.

-- Official transcripts can also be sent by mail or delivered in person in a sealed envelope from the previous institution. - If a transcript includes graduate level courses, the applicant is required to be in good standing.
+Official transcripts can also be sent by mail or delivered in person in a sealed envelope from the previous institution.

+If a transcript includes graduate level courses, the applicant is required to be in good standing.